Table of Contents

 Current vaccination situation

 On the vaccination front, New Zealand’s vaccination rate has now reached 90 percent for first doses and 80 percent for second doses.
 This means the country is well on its way towards reaching its goal of being able to implement its new COVID-19 Protection Framework, which hopes to make lockdowns a thing of the past.

 New Zealand operates on a 4-level COVID-19 Alert System.
 Each level denotes the various health and safety regulations and measures when leaving your house, traveling locally, and traveling regionally.

-Most of New Zealand currently remains at Alert Level 1.
+Most of New Zealand currently remains at Alert Level 2, with certain areas at Alert Level 3.
 Click here to refer to updates.

 NZ COVID Tracer app

 How it works

 The app uses Bluetooth tracing technology to alert a user if they have been near another app user who has tested position for COVID-19.

 When Bluetooth tracing is switched on, the app sends out a private and secure random ID code.
 Other users who have their Bluetooth tracing switched on will receive this random ID.
 This random code is used to notify users who have come into close contact or are at risk of exposure to those who have tested positive for COVID-19.
 Users will receive an alert and advice on what they should do to keep themselves and others safe.